stuntrally/stuntrally3/docs/Running.md

 ### Hardware requirements

-The recommended minimum hardware is:
+The recommended minimum hardware is, at least:

-* CPU: with 2 cores, 2.4 GHz
+* CPU: 2 cores, 2.4 GHz
+* GPU: dedicated, with 2GB GPU RAM and Open GL 4 supported:
-* GPU: dedicated, low budget (e.g. Radeon RX 570, [GPU benchmark](https://www.videocardbenchmark.net/compare/3558vs4444/Radeon-RX-470570-vs-Radeon-RX-6600-XT)),
+  - Low budget (e.g. Radeon RX 570, GeForce GTX 970, GeForce RTX 3050)
-with Shader Model 4.0 supported and 2GB GPU RAM.
+  - or High (e.g. Radeon RX 6600 XT, GeForce RTX 3070) etc.
+  - Link to [GPU benchmark](https://www.videocardbenchmark.net/compare/2954vs3558vs3521vs4495vs4444/) for comparing.
+* RAM: 4GB
+* Disk space: 4GB

 Integrated GPUs and old laptops don't handle the game well or at all.
 In any case, if you get graphic errors, try updating your graphic driver, and making sure game uses dedicated GPU.

+Old or slow CPUs could make the game not handle simulation correctly and slow down.
+Too low GPUs (benchmark score or cores count) will slower rendering,
+to less than ideal 60 Fps (from display VSync), especially on big, complex, demanding tracks.

 The game _was_ developed on a PC with Radeon RX 570, which will likely be optimal (unless you have a better GPU).
 Using default settings (Higher), it achieved around 60 Fps on all tracks (bit less in complex ones).

-It is possible to run some tracks on lower hardware, but with low Fps (could be unplayable, below 30), especially on complex tracks.
+It is possible to run some tracks (Test* should) on lower hardware, but with low Fps (could be unplayable, below 30).

-Press F11 to show Fps bar (see [Tweak](Tweak.md) page for more info).
+Pressing F11 will cycle Fps bar (see [Tweak](Tweak.md) page for more info).
+In game F9 shows (default) time Graph of Fps.

 ### Running
   - Esc/Tab key shows/hides GUI (F1 or ` in Editor).
-  - Ogre dialog has screen resolution, VSync, antialiasing etc.
+  - Ogre dialog (before start) has screen resolution, VSync, antialiasing etc.
-  - In Options, Screen tab pick Graphics preset according to your GPU.
+  - In Options, on Screen tab, pick Graphics preset according to your GPU.
   - Quit game/editor to save settings and start again.
-  - Press New Game button to start driving.
+  - Press 🏁 New Game button to start driving.
-  - For new users, read the Hints shown on welcome screen at game start (Ctrl-F1) or in
+  - For new users, you can enter *How to play* to watch few lessons, and read Hints there.
-  - Visit help page in game to read Quick help.
+  - Help page in game has Quick help and other pages (this Readme, Contributing, and all gathered Credits).
   - Have Fun 😀

 ### Input

-Keys used in game can be seen in Options on tab `[Input]`.
+Keys used in game can be seen in Options on tab `Input`.
+Also quickly on Welcome screen (Ctr-F1).

-If you want to reassign keys, or have a _game controller_ go to tab `[Player1]` to bind it and test range.
+If you want to reassign keys, or have a **game controller** 🎮 go to tab `Player1` (or other) to bind it and test range.

-For keyboard input, there is a sensitivity setting.
+For keyboard input, there is a **sensitivity** setting.
 You can change it for each control, or pick for all from combo (preset).
-There are also speed sensitive steering and steering range settings on Setup tab in single race window.
+There are also speed sensitive steering and steering range settings on Setup tab in Single Race window.

-By default, in game you can change **cameras** with C/X (with shift for main cameras only).
+By default, in game you can change **cameras** 🎥 with C/X (with shift for main cameras only).
 Cameras can be adjusted in game, by mouse - move mouse to see actions.

-### Controllers ###
+### Controllers

 Click button to start binding, then move axis or press button or key to bind it.
 Click on Edit > to change Inverse for a control (for analog axis).